-Year Ended March 31, 2019 2018 2017 Net cash provided by operating activities \$ 110,180 \$ 84,169 \$ 100,039 Net cash used in investing activities (5,261) (17,991) (28,045) Net cash used in financing activities (90,713) (82,104) (22,435) Effects of exchange rate - changes in cash (16,998) 17,219 (8,175) Net increase (decrease) in cash and cash equivalents \$ (2,792) \$ 1,293 \$ 41,384
+Year Ended March 31, 2020 2019 2018 Net cash provided by operating activities \$ 88,464 \$ 110,180 \$ 84,169 Net cash used in investing activities (74,005) (5,261) (17,991) Net cash used in financing activities (39,403) (90,713) (82,104) Effects of exchange rate - changes in cash (6,966) (16,998) 17,219 Net increase (decrease) in cash, cash equivalents and restricted cash \$ (31,910) \$ (2,792) \$ 1,293

-Net cash provided by operating activities was \$110.2 million in fiscal 2019, \$84.2 million in fiscal 2018 and \$100.0 million in fiscal 2017.
-In fiscal 2019, cash generated by operating activities was primarily due to net income adjusted for the impact of non-cash charges and increases in deferred revenue and accrued expenses.
-These amounts were partially offset by an increase in accounts receivable.
-In fiscal 2018, cash generated by operating activities was primarily due to net loss adjusted for the impact of non-cash charges and increases in deferred services revenue as a result of customer support agreements from new customers and renewal agreements with our installed customer base, partially offset by an increase in accounts receivable.
+- Net cash provided by operating activities was impacted by: - Fiscal 2020: net loss adjusted for the impact of non-cash charges and decreases in accounts receivable - Fiscal 2019: net income adjusted for the impact of non-cash charges and increases in deferred revenue and accrued expenses, partially offset by increase in accounts receivable - Fiscal 2018: net loss adjusted for the impact of non-cash charges and increases in deferred services revenue as a result of customer support agreements from new customers and renewal agreements with our installed customer base, partially offset by an increase in accounts receivable

-Net cash used in investing activities was \$5.3 million in fiscal 2019, \$18.0 million in fiscal 2018 and \$28.0 million in fiscal 2017.
-In fiscal 2019, cash used in investing activities was related to \$1.3 million of net proceeds of short-term investments of U.S. Treasury Bills, and \$6.6 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
-Included in this balance was a purchase of land adjacent to our global corporate headquarters.
-In fiscal 2018, cash used in investing activities was related to \$1.0 million of net purchases of short-term investments of U.S. Treasury Bills, and \$7.0 million of capital expenditures as we continue to invest in and enhance our global infrastructure investments of U.S. Treasury Bills, and \$6.4 million of net purchases of short-term investments of U.S. Treasury Bills, and \$6.4 million of capital expenditures as we continue to invest in and enhance our global infrastructure.

-Net cash used in financing activities was \$90.7 million in fiscal 2019, \$82.1 million in fiscal 2018 and \$22.4 million in fiscal 2017.
-The cash used in financing activities in fiscal 2019 was primarily due to \$132.7 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$42.0 million of proceeds from the exercise of stock options and the employee stock purchase plan.
-The cash used in financing activities in fiscal 2017 was primarily due to \$112.2 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$30.1 million of proceeds from the exercise of stock options and the employee stock purchase plan.
-The cash used in financing activities in fiscal 2017 was primarily due to \$50.0 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$21.3 million of proceeds from the exercise of stock options and the employee stock purchase program, partially offset by \$21.3 million of proceeds from the exercise of stock options and the employee stock under our repurchase program, partially offset by \$21.3 million of proceeds from the exercise of stock options and \$6.2 million of excess tax benefits related to employee stock-based compensation.
+- Net cash used in investing activities was impacted by: - Fiscal 2020: \$157.5 million used for the acquisition of Hedvig and \$3.2 million of capital expenditures, partially offset by \$86.7 million of net proceeds of short-term investments of U.S. Treasury Bills - Fiscal 2019: \$1.3 million of net proceeds of short-term investments of U.S. Treasury Bills and \$6.6 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
+Included in this balance was a purchase of land adjacent to our global corporate headquarters. - Fiscal 2018: \$10.9 million of net purchases of short-term investments of U.S. Treasury Bills and \$7.0 million of capital expenditures as we continue to invest in and enhance our global infrastructure - Net cash used in financing activities was impacted by: - Fiscal 2020: \$77.2 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$37.8 million of proceeds from the exercise of stock options and the employee stock purchase plan. - Fiscal 2019: \$132.7 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$42.0 million of proceeds from the exercise of stock options and the employee stock purchase plan. - Fiscal 2018: \$112.2 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$30.1 million of proceeds from the exercise of stock options and the employee stock purchase plan.